Mathseeds White Paper

 Highfield, K. & Mulligan, J. (2007).
 The role of dynamic interactive technological tools in preschoolers’ mathematical patterning.
 In J. Watson & K. Beswick (Eds.), Mathematics: Essential research, essential practice (pp.372–381).
 Adelaide: Mathematics Education Research Group of Australasia Inc.

 House, J. D. (2006).
-Mathematics beliefs and achievement of elementary school pupils in Japan and the United States: Results from the third international mathematics and science study.
+Mathematics beliefs and achievement of elementary school students in Japan and the United States: Results from the third international mathematics and science study.
 The Journal of Genetic Psychology, 167 (1), 31–45.

 Howell, S. & Kemp, C. (2009).
 An international perspective of early number sense: Identifying components predictive of difficulties in early mathematics achievement.
 Australian Journal of Learning Disabilities, 11 (4), 197–207.